satve/matching-card-game/README.md

 The reset button doesnot work properly.
 In future, I will fix that.

 ## Future Planning
-* I want to add back ground animation to my game, so that it looks for attractive.
+* I want to add back ground animation to my game, so that it looks more attractive.
-* I wand to set time out property, so that users will have limited time to finish this game.
+* I want to set time out property, so that users will have limited time to finish this game.

 ## Author
  Satveer Kaur Dhillon